Effective experience rating for large insurance portfolios via surrogate modeling: The Bayesian credibility framework and issues

 The predictive distribution describes the risk behavior of a policyholder, and therefore it is the only quantity needed to compute any \emph{premium principle} or \emph{risk measure} that the actuary is considering.
 As defined by \cite{kaas2008premium}, a premium principle (or in general a risk measure) is an operator $\Pi$ that assigns a given risk with a non-negative value, $\Pi(Y_{n+1} \vert \mathbf{Y}_n)$.
 Many premium principles have been studied in the actuarial literature as described in \cite{dickson_2005} or \cite{radtke2016handbook}.
 The most well-known examples are premiums based on operators defined through conditional expectations of the form $ E( \pi(Y_{n+1}) \vert \mathbf{Y}_n )$ for some weight function $\pi(y)$.
 Table \ref{table0} shows some examples.

-Although this Bayesian framework is in theory sound, its implementation is not practical, especially when one needs to account for the claim history and policyholder's attributes in large and heterogeneous insurance portfolios.
+Although this Bayesian framework is in theory sound, its implementation is hard from a practical viewpoint, especially when one needs to account for the claim history and policyholder's attributes in large and heterogeneous insurance portfolios.
 Indeed, the computation of the posterior predictive distribution in Equation (\ref{eqn1}) and any of the conditional expectations in Table \ref{table0} could be a challenging task under most practical considerations.
-It is known that closed-form solutions to these expressions can only be obtained under certain choices of the model distribution and the prior, which apply mostly to a limited number of simple parametric models such as the conjugate families of distributions.
-Moreover, most of the data-driven setups that commonly provide satisfactory fits to real insurance data sets do not belong to this limited class of models (see e.g \cite{cheung2021bayesian}, \cite{czado2012mixed}, \cite{yau2003modelling}).
+It is known that analytical expressions can only be obtained under certain choices of the model distribution and the prior, which apply mostly to a limited number of simple parametric models such as the conjugate families of distributions.
+Moreover, most of the data-driven setups that commonly provide satisfactory fits to real insurance data sets do not belong to this limited class of models, e.g., \cite{cheung2021bayesian}, \cite{czado2012mixed}, \cite{yau2003modelling}.
 As a result, performing Bayesian credibility is of much higher complexity due to the mathematical intractability of premium computations.

-The most common approach used for the approximation of Bayesian credibility premiums is via Markov Chain Monte Carlo (MCMC) methods along the same lines as Bayesian inference procedures.
-These methods enable the actuary to draw samples from the posterior and predictive distribution in Equation (\ref{eqn1}) without the need of having a closed-form expression, and so the desired expectations in Table \ref{table0} can be obtained as the sample average of the simulated quantities.
+The most common approach used for the approximation of Bayesian premiums is via Markov Chain Monte Carlo (MCMC) methods along the same lines as Bayesian inference procedures.
+These methods enable the actuary to draw samples from the posterior and predictive distribution in Equation (\ref{eqn1}) without the need of having an analytical expression, and so the desired expectations in Table \ref{table0} can be obtained as the sample average of the simulated quantities.
 This process can be computationally expensive as it requires a considerable amount of simulation of the desired quantities before obtaining reliable estimates, and the fact that it must be performed individually for each policyholder when considering the heterogeneity of policyholders' attributes on a regression-type model.
-That said, when it comes to relatively large portfolios in non-life insurance, the repeated use of the MCMC process for each policyholder becomes almost prohibitive for practical applications because of the computational burden, see for e.g \cite{ahn2021ordering}.
+That said, when it comes to relatively large portfolios in non-life insurance, the repeated use of the MCMC process for each policyholder becomes almost prohibitive for practical applications because of the computational burden (\cite{ahn2021ordering}).